wareHHOuse/diskpp/README.md

 git clone --recursive https://github.com/wareHHOuse/diskpp
 ```

-After cloning, be sure to checkout the branch `devel` if you want all the
-latest stuff.
-The branch master usually lags much behind `devel`.

 ## Installation
 The library runs on Unix systems only.
 Windows is explicitly NOT supported.
 The development is focused on Linux and Mac OS X in particular.
 DiSk++ is